groupvine/pg-jobber/doc/api.md

 <a name="Jobber+init"></a>

 ### jobber.init(serverId, pgConfig, [options]) ⇒ <code>void</code>
-Initialize jobber (if not already done so in construction).
+Initialize jobber (if not already done in construction).

 **Kind**: instance method of <code>[Jobber](#Jobber)</code>